 You can set Location targets at both the campaign and ad group levels.
 Note that if you don’t set a location target for the campaign or ad group, you will be targeting the global marketplace.

 You can only create or delete these targets, and only change the bid modifier.
-Note also that this feature is only available for Search.

 The following fields are available for creating and managing a location target:

 |Location ID||The Location ID of the location, which is optional when specifying the WOEID value.
 Gemini uses WOEID codes in order to determine locations.
 Location targeting is supported for country, city, state, DMA levels.
 Note that you cannot set a zip code as a Location ID.
 The Location ID is reserved ONLY for direct WOEID targeting.
 The Location field is reserved to supply a geo location (i.e. Sunnyvale, CA or United States or zipcode.)
 If you enter a zip code in the Location field, it will search WOEID matching that zipcode.
 If there is a match, that WOEID becomes the location targeting.
 This works the same for city, state, etc. To target a location (whether it’s a city, country, zipcode, etc), it becomes a WOEID that gets targeted.
 Note that if the Location ID is missing, the bulk row will fail with: Missing location WOEID or unable to resolve from location and location targeting will NOT get created.||long||optional||required|

 |Location||The name of the geographic location associated with the Location ID.||string||read-only||read-only|

 |Campaign ID||The ID of the parent campaign.||long||Required if location target is set at the campaign level.||Required if location target is set at the campaign level.|

 |Ad Group ID||The ID of the parent ad group.||long||Required if location target is set at the ad group level.||Required if location target is set at the ad group level.|